 1 Chronicles 14

 David has the throne at last.
 A foreign king sends cedar and craftsmen to build him a house, and David reads the gift rightly: the LORD had confirmed him king over Israel.
 But the verse does not stop there.
-His kingdom is lifted up on high - not for his sake, but because of his people Israel.
-The throne is a trust, not a trophy.
-And among his sons born in Jerusalem, two names sit side by side that the Gospels will one day chase all the way to the Son of David.3
+His kingdom is lifted up on high because of his people Israel.
+The throne is a trust held in service to them.
+And among his sons born in Jerusalem, two names sit side by side that the Gospels will one day chase all the way to the Son of David.

 Then the Philistines come for him.
 Twice they mass in the same valley; twice David asks God first; and twice the answer is different.
 First: go straight up.
-Second: do not - circle behind, and wait for a sound in the treetops, for God is gone forth before thee.
-Yesterday's answer is not today's formula.
+Second: circle behind, and wait for a sound in the treetops, for God is gone forth before thee.
+Each day calls for fresh asking.
 The victory was never the strategy.
 It was the LORD going out ahead.

 Tap any highlighted phrase to jump to the commentary that unpacks it.